 Tony & Jackie King

 Miranda’s exam and scholarship results

-Ever since Miranda started at Wilmslow Prep in 2004 (Lower Kindergarten), we have always been impressed with the school’s approach to her education and these results provide confirmation of that.
-Thank you all.
+Ever since Miranda started at Wilmslow Prep, we have always been impressed with the school’s approach to her education and these results provide confirmation of that.

 We chose Wilmslow Prep to provide our daughter’s education because of the warm, nurturing and caring environment evident when we first visited the school.
 The emphasis was on each pupil attaining her best with a clear recognition that the girls are all individuals.

 Our daughter joined in Reception and the benefits we believed she would enjoy at WPS have been surpassed.
 She has excellent relationships with all of her form and subject teachers and her education has been delivered in an engaging and enthusiastic manner.

 Work is of a high standard, the walls around the school display beautiful artwork and music is a key part of life in the school.

 Wilmslow Prep is a special, happy and lively school which we believe is providing an excellent foundation for our daughter’s future education after Year 6.